Modern Science – The dominant Knowledge System

-Both the Oneness of the Being and the innate value of Being are foundational axioms.
-These primary axioms are unquestionable; for, if disputed, there cannot be any Meaningful Understanding.
-In other words, if these axioms are negated, there cannot not be a systematic, valuable, approach to knowledge.
+Both the oneness of Being and the innate value of Being are foundational axioms.
+These primary axioms are unquestionable, for if disputed, there cannot be any meaningful understanding.
+In other words, if these axioms are negated, there cannot be a systematic and valuable approach to knowledge.

-It is an objectively verifiable fact that such a non-dual axiom has been discovered, realized and proclaimed by so many humans across time and clime.
-The appeal their words and lives continue to have across generations and geographies is also a similar fact.
+It is an objectively verifiable fact that such a non-dual axiom has been discovered, realized and proclaimed innumerable times across time and space.
+The appeal of their words, which lived on across generations and geographies, is also beyond dispute.

-Put briefly, the final conclusion of a philosophy or science worth that name is not even that You are Free, but You are Freedom itself.
-Viewed thus, contemplation is the process through which Freedom understands itself, for itself, through itself.
-It is a grand process of Self-appreciationvi.
+Succinctly put, the ultimate conclusion of a philosophy or science worth the name is not even that You are Free, but that You are Freedom itself.
+Viewed thus, contemplation is the process through which Freedom becomes conscious of its freedom, for itself, through itself.
+It is a grand process of Self-appreciation9 (Atma-rati).

 How do we go about integrating these innate axioms with modern science?

-If we understand the innate axioms, we could see how the dialectical counterparts at all levels, like the Self and the Universe (non-Self) or the psychological and the cosmological, are participating in a complementary, compensatory, reciprocal, process that culminates in a cancellation or union of both, as we could also see in the man-woman relationship.
-Manifestly, it is a constant revaluation or re-embodiment.
+Understanding the innate axioms, lets us see how the dialectical counterparts at all levels, like the Self and the Universe (non-self), or the psychological and the cosmological, are participating in a complementary, compensatory and reciprocal process or dance that culminates in a cancellation or union of both, as we could also see in the man-woman relationship.
+Manifestly, it is a constant revaluing or re-embodiment.

 Understood this way, each field of science can be viewed as the study of a particular form of the same dialectical process, as between the positive and negative numbers of mathematics mediated by zero.
-That is to say, each field of knowledge is a particular language of Self-appreciation unfolding for itself, through itself and by itself.
-Unitively, the negative or a priori or metaphysical aspect of knowledge and the positive or a posteriori or physical aspect of knowledge could be understood as necessary counterparts of the total knowledge situation.
+That is to say, each field of knowledge is a particular language of Self-appreciation.
+Unitively, the negative (a priori or metaphysical) aspect of knowledge and the positive (a posteriori or physical) aspect of knowledge are best understood as necessary counterparts of the total knowledge situation.
 These counterparts have a natural one-to-one correspondence and can verify and confirm each other to arrive at absolute certitude, just as algebra and geometry can verify each other and confirm a central verity.
-Maybe we could call this integrated field of study Unitive Philosophy or Unitive Science.
+Maybe we could call this integrative approach to knowledge Unitive Philosophy or Unitive Science.

 History and Historiography

 If we look closely, we can see many facets to this exaggeration of the negative.
 According to popular Western historical understanding, spirituality is something that emerged out of fear of natural elements such as thunder and fire, as if it could not have risen out of any other feeling like a sense of beauty and awe!
-We can see how this lopsided view nevertheless conveniently dovetails with the rest of mainstream Western culture.
-For example, institutionalized spirituality (in Europe) stresses the notion of original sin while the dominant (neo) liberal economics assumes that the human being is essentially a selfish maximiser.
-Similarly, the fundamental postulate of modern economics is the assumption of scarcity – again, projecting a sense of deficiency.
-The habit of understanding life as a struggle was further accentuated by a negative conception of the Darwinian theory of evolution, in which the ‘struggle for existence’ and ‘survival of the fittest’ are central references.
-Such a negative, fear-based, orientation of our understanding of the past, naturally extends to our comprehension of the present and the future, and is being continually reinforced through the propaganda of market economy, in order to serve its own ends.
-This conglomeration of reductive projections makes the collective past of human communities appear ‘solitary, poor, nasty, brutish and short’vii, and nothing to be inspired by.
-It is no surprise that this has resulted in a society cut off from its roots, infused with hopelessness about human life in general.
+We can see how this lopsided view conveniently dovetails with the rest of mainstream Western culture: Institutionalized spirituality (in Europe) stresses the notion of original sin while the dominant (neo) liberal economics assumes that the human being is a selfish maximiser.
+Similarly, the fundamental postulate of modern economics is the assumption of scarcity, again, projecting a sense of deficiency.
+The habit of understanding life as a struggle was further accentuated by a negative conception of the Darwinian theory of evolution, in which the struggle for existence and survival of the fittest are central references.
+Such a negative, fear-based orientation of our understanding of the past, naturally extends to our comprehension of the present and the future, and is being continually reinforced through the propaganda of state and market economy in order to serve its own ends.
+This conglomeration of reductive projections makes the collective past of human communities appear solitary, poor, nasty, brutish and short10 and nothing to be inspired by.
+Altogether, it results in self-perpetuating confirmation bias11 leaving a society cut off from its roots, infused with pessimism and hopelessness about human life in general.

-For an exploitative system, it is necessary to establish weakness or violence as the first principle of human nature and to normalize violence as the ‘natural’ way of our life.
-Primarily, this legitimizes its own violent existence while also establishing the necessity of a system as the protector against violence from the ‘other’!
+For an exploitative system, it is necessary to establish weakness or violence as the first element of human nature and to normalize violence as the natural way of life.
+Primarily, this legitimizes its own violent existence while also establishing the necessity of the system as the protector against violence from the other.